m0lentum/wavepool/README.md

 Results are compared to the analytical solution (i.e. $\phi$) to assess the accuracy of the DEC and its dependence on mesh element size.

+### stability_test.py

+The same scenario as `accuracy_test.py`, but instead of measuring accuracy, we search for the highest stable timestep length and examine how it relates to mesh element size.

 ### scatterer_forward.py

 The same plane wave $\phi$ used in `accuracy_test.py`